wedi/limit-login-countries/README.md

 No worries!
 Just add `define('LIMIT_LOGIN_COUNTRIES_OVERRIDE', TRUE);` to your `wp-config.php` and you can login again in whichever country you are.

 ## Changelog ##

+### Version 0.6.3 ###
+* Raise tested WordPress version to 4.0.
+* Enforcing PHP 5.3 requirement now.
+* Updated bundled geoip-api-php.
+* Refactored code to match WordPress coding style (thank you PhpStorm).
+* Suggest download of GeoLiteCountry instead of GeoLiteCity database as the city information is not used.

 ### Version 0.6.2 ###
 * Add missing changelog for 0.6.1